 I. Programmes :

-a) Diploma in Gerontology b) Diploma in Youth Development and Social Change c) Post Graduate Diploma in Counselling d) Certificate Geriatric Care e) Diploma in Dance Movement Therapy
+a) Diploma in Gerontology b) Diploma in Youth Leadership and Social Change c) Counselling Skills Programme (Three Semester) d) Certificate Geriatric Care e) Diploma in Dance Movement Therapy

 II.
 Design and Conduct Customised Short-term Programme.